christian-4211/client-server-Unix-socket-/README.md

 Where 'Cport' = Client Port, 'Tlines' = Total Lines, 'Cline' = Current Line, and 'Fline' = Total File Line.
 The header is packed into the buffer, and the file contents are appended afterwards.
 Because the buffer’s entire size is 1024, the header data isn’t directly constrained for space.
 This means various other header variables could be created, and packed into the header buffer, should they be desired.

 To test packet loss, iproute2 was utilized.
-If required, it can be downloaded in a Debian-based terminal with a command like so:     sudo apt install iproute2
+If required, it can be downloaded in a Debian-based terminal with a command like so: ```sudo apt install iproute2``` <br />
-After download, to test for packet loss, the following command can be run:                                                           sudo tc qdisc add dev lo root netem loss 5%
+After download, to test for packet loss, the following command can be run: ```sudo tc qdisc add dev lo root netem loss 5%``` <br />

 In this case, the network is simulating 5% packet loss.
 In this instance, the network is simulating packet loss on the local loopback, hence ‘lo’ within this last command.